 I wouldn’t know how to number my jokes, smuggle beer into football stadiums, play Commando, or know that it’s possible to transform a green sofa into a Christmas tree.
-I wouldn’t know that a raw potato covered in salt is downright delicious, that it’s possible to read an entire set of World Book Encyclopedias, or what it’s like to have the most perfect wedding day in the history of weddings.
+I wouldn’t know that a raw potato covered in salt is downright delicious, that it’s possible to read an entire set of World Book Encyclopedias, or that there are certain things you should never, ever do to a cat.

 If it weren’t for you, I wouldn’t have the most amazing childhood memories a kid can have.
 I wouldn’t know the value of family, how important it is to laugh, or how significant a role a dad can play.

 I also wouldn’t have giant earlobes, but that’s another post.